HIP Power Account

 It is important to track the funds in your POWER Account.
 By using your POWER Account wisely, you can save on future health care costs.
 If your yearly health care costs are less than $2,500 per year, the amount left in your POWER Account may lower your monthly payment for the next year.
 This is called a rollover.

 If you are a HIP Plus member, any rollover funds will be applied toward the next year’s POWER Account Contribution, reducing the amount you owe for HIP Plus next year.
-If you get recommended preventive health care services, the state will reward you by doubling your rollover funds.
+If you get at least one recommended preventive health care service, the state will reward you by doubling your rollover funds.

-If you are a HIP Basic member, have rollover funds and get recommended preventive services, you can use these rollover funds to upgrade to HIP Plus at a discounted POWER Account Contribution.
+If you are a HIP Basic member, have rollover funds and get at least one recommended preventive service, you can use these rollover funds to upgrade to HIP Plus at a discounted POWER Account Contribution.

 Using your POWER Account with HIP Basic